 Wertlieb Law Corp, led by principal Neil J Wertlieb, provides law-related services.
-Mr. Wertlieb brings more than three decades of experience as a corporate transactional lawyer, including two decades as a partner at Milbank LLP (formerly known as Milbank, Tweed, Hadley & McCloy LLP.
+Mr. Wertlieb brings more than three decades of experience as a corporate transactional lawyer, including two decades as a partner at Milbank LLP (formerly known as Milbank, Tweed, Hadley & McCloy LLP).

 Mr. Wertlieb’s areas of expertise include: corporate governance and business transactions (including acquisitions, securities offerings and restructurings); and attorney ethics and attorney standard of care.
 Wertlieb Law Corp benefits from Mr. Wertlieb’s many years of experience, including the following:

-- Transactional Law: Mr. Wertlieb’s legal practice over the past 35 years has focused on corporate governance and business transactions (primarily acquisitions, securities offerings and restructurings), including two decades as a Partner at Milbank, Tweed, Hadley & McCloy LLP, a top-tier international law firm headquartered in New York City.
+- Transactional Law: Mr. Wertlieb’s legal practice over the past 35 years has focused on corporate governance and business transactions (primarily acquisitions, securities offerings and restructurings), including two decades as a Partner at Milbank LLP, a top-tier international law firm headquartered in New York City.

-- Teaching: Adjunct Professor at UCLA School of Law, where for the past 18 years Mr. Wertlieb has been teaching a transaction skills course of his own design (entitled Life Cycle of a Business), which includes deal-making, negotiation, contract drafting and ethics.
+- Teaching: Adjunct Professor at UCLA School of Law, where for the past two decades Mr. Wertlieb has been teaching a transaction skills course of his own design (entitled Life Cycle of a Business), which includes deal-making, negotiation, contract drafting and ethics.
 His 3-unit course satisfies one of the requirements for UCLA students seeking a Business Law and Policy Specialization.
 Mr. Wertlieb is also Senior Advisor, Milbank@Harvard at Harvard Law School Executive Education, a professional development education program that provides attorneys with immersive week-long programs to build leadership and business skills.
 He is also a Visiting Lecturer at UC Berkeley School of Law and Santa Clara University School of Law.

-- Attorney Ethics: Chair of each of the following Ethics Committees: the California Lawyers Association (current), the State Bar of California’s Ethics Committee (officially known as the Committee on Professional Responsibility and Conduct), and Chair of the Los Angeles County Bar Association’s Professional Responsibility and Ethics Committee.
+- Attorney Ethics: Chair of each of the following Ethics Committees: the California Lawyers Association (current), the State Bar of California (officially known as the Committee on Professional Responsibility and Conduct, or COPRAC), and the Los Angeles County Bar Association (officially known as the Professional Responsibility and Ethics Committee, or PREC).